fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Use the volumes and Nodemon to enable the development of the todo app backend while it is running <i>inside</i> a container.

-> This exercise is done by modifying the <i>docker-compose.yml</i> in the express-app directory

 You will also need to rethink the connections between backend and MongoDB / Redis.
 Thankfully docker-compose can include environment variables that will be passed to the application:

 ```yaml